corona-warn-app/cwa-documentation/solution_architecture.md

 - **infectiousness** and **report type** - these parameters are attached to the respective diagnosis key by the sending app.
 - **day of the exposure** - this parameter is determined by ENF based on when the respective RPI was received.
 Note that even though precise timestamp information exists in ENF, only the day itself is exposed (i.e. YYYY-MM-DD).
 - **multiple scan instances** - this parameter represents occurrences where the other device has been actively identified during the scanning process.
 A scan instance consists of "seconds since last scan", i.e. for how long the other device was identified, and attenuation information as a measure of distance between the devices.

-### Attenuation Buckets

-While in the first version of the Exposure Notification Framework, Apple and Google allowed to define multiple thresholds for the attenuation, this functionality can now be implemented within the application through the data from the exposure windows.

-Currently, the application forms four attenuation ranges (sometimes also called "buckets"), which have a specific weight applied:

-- Very far
-- Far
-- Medium
-- Close

 ### Risk Calculation